ZaidRafi0/Robotic-Arm/README.md

 ## Base & bearing design

-- Base: 98 mm outer diameter, 8 mm walls (~82 mm bore), with an integrated servo cradle and a wire pass-through in the wall.
+- Base: 98 mm outer diameter, 4 mm walls (~90 mm bore), with an integrated servo cradle and a wire pass-through in the wall.
 - The rotating platform sits on the base rim as a plain (sliding) thrust surface, captured by a center hold-down pin that resists the tipping moment.
-- A PTFE/nylon washer ring (or greased, finely-printed rim face) reduces stick-slip at the sliding contact.
+- *A PTFE/nylon washer ring (or greased, finely-printed rim face) reduces stick-slip at the sliding contact.*
 - The servo sits in the base with its spline up; the horn couples to the platform center through slotted holes.

 ## Print settings